DocsaidLab/DocAligner/README.md

     | HReg-LC050-BiFPNx3-256        |      0.4       |      1.7       |   1.2    |     0.9826    |
     | HReg-LC050-FPNx6-256          |      0.4       |      1.7       |   1.6    |     0.9732    |
     | PReg-LC050-XAtt-256           |      1.1       |      4.5       |   0.22   |     0.9596    |

 ---

-## Before We start Training

-Based on the models we provide, we believe we can address most application scenarios.
-However, we recognize that some situations may require better model performance, necessitating the collection of specific datasets for model fine-tuning.
-We understand that you might have the budget but not the time to customize your on-site environment.
-Therefore, you can contact us directly for consultation.
-Depending on the complexity of your project, we can arrange for engineers to develop custom solutions for you.

-Here's a specific example:

-Suppose you need to extract text from a specific angle and lighting condition, and you find that our provided model does not perform well.
-In this case, you can contact us and provide some of the data you've collected.
-We can then tailor the model to fit your dataset directly.
-This approach can significantly improve the model's performance, but it requires a considerable amount of time and manpower.
-Therefore, we will provide a reasonable quote based on your needs.

-Alternatively, if you are not in a hurry, **you can directly provide us with your dataset**.
-We will include your dataset in our test datasets in a future version (without a set timeline) to enhance the model's performance in subsequent releases.
-This option is entirely free for you.

-- **Please note: We will never open-source the data you provide unless you specifically request it.
-Normally, the data is only used for model updates.**

-We are delighted if you choose the second option, as it helps us improve our model, benefiting a broader audience.

-For instructions on how to submit your dataset, please see: [**Dataset Submitting**](#dataset-submission).

-Contact us at: **docsaidlab@gmail.com**

----